compas-dev/compas_fab/docs/examples/09_ros_create_urdf_ur10_on_tower.rst

   cd urdf
   pico tower.xacro

-(Pico is a terminal based text editor.)
 Paste the following into the file:

 .. code-block:: xml